Skip to main content

 Other polyamides can also be made by ring-opening cyclic amides.
 The same approach is also used to prepare polyesters from cyclic esters, also called lactones.
 In that case, the reaction is sometimes called ring-opening trans-esterification polymerization, or ROTEP for short.

-This page titled 1.2: Cyclic Carboxyloids is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Chris Schaller via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Cyclic Carboxyloids is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Chris Schaller via source content that was edited to the style and standards of the LibreTexts platform.